wp-plugins/book-review/readme.txt

 == Frequently Asked Questions ==

+= Why do I receive an error message when clicking on the *Get Book Info* button? =

+The first thing you'll want to check is that you have created a Google API Key and that it has been entered correctly on the *Advanced* tab of the *Book Review Settings*.

+This message can also appear if the IP address of your web server has not been entered correctly in the Google Developers Console.
+You will need to go back into the [Developers Console](https://code.google.com/apis/console) and enter the correct IP address.
+If you're still having trouble, try removing the IP address altogether.
+See the [documentation](http://wpreviewplugins.com/book-review/#advanced) for more information.

+If all else fails, please leave a message in the [General Support forum](http://wpreviewplugins.com/support/forum/general-support/).
+Be sure to include the URL of your web site in your post.

 = What is the Synopsis field for? =

 The *Synopsis* field is meant to hold the summary or description of the book.
 It is not where you are intended to write your review.
 You should write your review in the regular WordPress editor at the top of the page, although if you prefer you can certainly write it inside the *Synopsis* editor instead.
 Be aware that if you do that, the custom links will show at the very bottom of your post, rather than directly below the book's description and cover image.

 = Why is my title sorting on "A", "An" or "The" in the title archives? =

-Titles that start with "A", "An" or "The" are sorted using the second word in the title.
+Titles that start with "A", "An" or "The" should be sorted using the second word in the title.
 For example, *The Hunger Games* would be shown as *Hunger Games, The*.
 If you have a post that is not sorting this way, try going back into that post and re-saving it.

 = Why is my post not showing up in the genre archives? =